 QUICK TIPS: Always use an enzymatic cleaner that will completely eliminate the smell of urine.
 Your dog’s sense of smell is thousands to millions of times better than yours so make sure you have a cleaner that does the job right like Rocco & Roxie.

 When do you start training your puppy?
 The day you get him!
 Whether or not you decide to train your puppy with treats it’s still important to have treats for your puppy.
 We discovered Happy Howie’s at last year’s SuperZoo Trade Show.

 13. Dog Brush/Comb

-Depending on the breed you may need specialized brushes and combs to keep a well groomed coat.
-If not, your dog’s fur can get knotted in short time (not really an issue with the Labs).
+Depending on the breed you may need specialized brushes and combs to keep a well-groomed coat.
+If not, your dog’s fur can get knotted in a short time (not really an issue with the Labs).
 We have 5 brushes/combs we use with our Goldens and Labs: